reframejs/reframe/readme.md

 ## Zero-LOC

-We call a *Zero-LOC framework* a framework that is merely a collection of:
+We call a *Zero-LOC framework*, a framework that is merely a collection of:
 - **Libraries** -
   Each library is a do-one-thing-do-it-well library: it takes care of one thing and one thing only and can be used individually and independently of other libraries.
 - **Starters** -
   A starter assembles libraries into a well-polished scaffold (aka boilerplate) for you to quickly get started.

-Such framework has zero line of monolithic code.

 A Zero-LOC framework allows you to develop as quickly as a monolithic framework (Ruby on Rails, Django, ...)